romulohandall/spring-boot-react/README.md

 mvn spring-boot:run
 ```

-nodejs and npm will be installed by maven (check pom.xml)
+nodejs and npm will be installed by maven (check pom.xml).